kachick/wait-other-jobs/README.md

 - `dump`\
   A file path for collected resources which keeps fields than logged.

-## Examples

-I use this action to auto-merge bot PRs and wait for deployment.\
-See the [docs](docs/examples.md) for further detail.

 ## Deadlocks

 When using this action in multiple jobs within the same repository, be careful to avoid deadlocks.\